 You can use a different port range if you prefer (e.g., 30000 35000), but make sure to open them in the firewall.

-If you still have issues, check the ProFTPd logs:
+If you still encounter issues after the configuration, check the ProFTPd logs:

 sudo tail -f /var/log/proftpd/proftpd.log

-We hope this article has helped you! 🙂 Remember, if you have any questions about this or any other issue related to your servers on Clouding, feel free to contact us at soporte@clouding.io We are here to help you with anything you need!
+We hope this article has been helpful! 🙂 Remember, if you have any questions about this or any other issue related to your servers at Clouding, don’t hesitate to contact us at soporte@clouding.io We’re here to support you with whatever you need!